-The main exam project must document that the students, in a qualified manner, can combine theoretical, methodological and practical elements and can communicate these.
+The final exam project must document that the students, in a qualified manner, can combine theoretical, methodological and practical elements and can communicate these.

-The problem statement must be central to the media profession and has to be drawn-up by the student in collaboration, as far as possible, with a public or private company.
-Alternatively, the main exam project, can be based on the start-up of one's own company.
+The problem statement that must be central to the marketing profession is formulated by the student in collaboration with a private or public company.
+Alternatively, the final exam project, can be based on the start-up of one's own company.
 The Academy must approve the problem statement.
+There must not be any correlation between the improvement proposal and the main problem areas in the final exam project.